- Seismic Silence

 - - Curator Randa Bustami, Royal Canadian Military Institute

-- Video documentation: Miles Rufelds
+- Video: Miles Rufelds